Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_list_thumbnails.md

 ### Response

-The service responds with a redirect to thumbnail URL.
+The service responds with a redirect to the thumbnail URL.

 <!-- { "blockType": "response" } -->
 ```http